Key Takeaways

 The agent handling the minor’s passport application will advise whether a parental consent form needs to be submitted.
 It’s important to note that Canada is the only destination outside the United States where a minor can travel without the non-primary care parent’s consent.
 For all other international destinations, consent from the non-primary care parent is required.

 Question: “I want to take my 16-year-old son to Turks and Caicos.
-He will have a US Passport.
+He will have a US passport.
 His father and I have joint custody.
 Will my son need his father’s written permission for this trip?”
+(Meredith from South Wilmington, IL, USA)

-Answer: Yes, your son may need notarized consent from his father to travel to Turks and Caicos.
+A: Yes, your son may need notarized consent from his father to travel to Turks and Caicos.

 Question: “My son is 17 and has his own passport.
 I am the custodial parent.
 Is taking a cruise that has stops in Mexico.
 OK without a letter from the other parent?”
+(Hunter from Walton, IN, USA)

-Answer: A signed consent letter from the other parent is recommended but not required.
+A: A signed consent letter from the other parent is recommended but not required.

-Question: “I am in the middle of a divorce and I have 2 children between the ages of 16 and 17.
+Question: “I am in the middle of a divorce, and I have 2 children between the ages of 16 and 17.
 Do I need legal consent from my ex-husband when I take them to Asia for 2 weeks?
-What is the minimum age that they can travel internationally without their father’s approval?”
+What is the minimum age at which they can travel internationally without their father’s approval?”
+(Judy from Omro, WI, USA)

-Answer: The answer depends on each country’s requirements.
+A: The answer depends on each country’s requirements.
 You will need to contact the embassy/consulate of each country you are visiting to inquire about minors traveling without one custodial parent.

 Generally, consent is required from the non-traveling parent to avoid international parental child abduction.
 To be safe, we recommend getting notarized consent to travel from the father.

 Question: “My son’s passport was issued when he was 11.
 He is now 16.
-Can I renew that passport or do I now apply for a passport for him as an adult?”
+Can I renew that passport, or do I now apply for a passport for him as an adult?”
+(Cleo from Cheyenne, WY, USA)

-• Appear in person at the time of application
+- Appear in person at the time of application.

-• Have a parent or guardian present photo identification IF the minor does not have identification of his or her own
+- Have a parent or guardian present photo identification IF the minor does not have identification of his or her own.

-• Provide a photocopy of the same ID document that will be presented at the time of application (applicant or parent/guardian).
+- Provide a photocopy of the same ID document that will be presented at the time of application (applicant or parent/guardian).

 Question: “My son was 12 when he got his passport.
 It will expire in May next year.
 He is now 17; does he need to apply for a completely new one?”
+(Sam from Castle Valley, UT, USA)

 He should complete the form but wait to sign until requested to do so by an agent at a passport application acceptance facility.

 He also needs to present proof of citizenship, proof of identity, a copy of his ID, and one current passport photo.
 He may also be asked to provide written parental consent using Form DS-3053.
-Finally, he should make payment for fees.
+Finally, he should make payment for the fees.

 The State Department encourages passport holders to apply for a new passport approximately 9 months before the expiration date.
 Routine processing takes 4 to 6 weeks.
 Expedited services take 2 to 3 weeks.

 Question: “My 16-year-old just received her passport.
 It’s only valid for 5 years.
 Why not 10?”
+(L.P. from Sicklerville, NJ, USA)

-Answer: Passports issued to citizens age 16 or older should be valid for 10 years.
+A: Passports issued to citizens age 16 or older should be valid for 10 years.
 Please submit the passport for correction.
 Please call customer service at 1-877-487-2778 for more information.

-Question: “I’m 16 and my dad who doesn’t have custody is trying to get me a passport and leave the country with me.
+Question: “I’m 16 and my dad, who doesn’t have custody, is trying to get me a passport and leave the country with me.
 Can he do this?
 I live in New York.”
+(Reema from Valley Cottage, NY, USA)

 You need the following for the passport application: